 Name of observer: Date Completed:

 Country: Location:

-Camp/setting: Are you visiting the site alone? \[Yes \] No
+Camp/setting: Are you visiting the site alone?
+Yes No

-Are you escorted by someone e who could have an influence on your perspective?
+Are you escorted by someon e who could have an influence on your perspective?

 Yes No

-fvoc ovnlain:
+If ves. explain:

 Provide general information on the location/settlement: